vdmakul/manulog/README.md

 ## Planned features
 * Basic UI
-- [*] Edit and preview markdown text
+[x] Edit and preview markdown text

 * Storage and auth
-- [*] Auth with github keys that
+[x] Auth with github keys that
-- [*] Encrypted private information with user password, stored at localStorage
+[x] Encrypted private information with user password, stored at localStorage [x] Decrypted tokens only in runtime during login
-- [ ] Decrypted tokens only in runtime during login
+[ ] Handle login errors

-- [ ] Store markdown in user gists on github
+[ ] Store markdown in user gists on github

 * Basic feature: log of manual
 - [ ] UI for creating logs
 - [ ] Store logs in single .md file